Explore History in the Real World

 Will my device work with Booksnake?

-Booksnake works with most iPhones and iPads produced within the last five years, and works best on Pro-level devices.
+Booksnake works with most iPhones and iPads produced within the last six years, and works best on Pro-level devices.
 Booksnake requires iOS 17 or later and is available for the following devices:

 • iPhone